jch1013/Glacial-Lake-Segmentation/README.md

 ## Overview
 **Glacial Lake Segmentor** is a machine learning project designed to detect glacial lakes from satellite images using semantic segmentation techniques.
 Born from my love for hiking and alpine landscapes, this project is both a personal exploration tool and a technical deep-dive into geospatial AI.

-The goal was to automate the discovery of new glacial lakes — potential hiking spots — while building practical experience with deep learning, remote sensing data, and image segmentation workflows.
+The goal was to automate the discovery of new glacial lakes (potential hiking spots) while building practical experience with deep learning, remote sensing data, and image segmentation workflows.

 ## Key Features
-- 🛰️ Integration with [Sentinel Hub](https://www.sentinel-hub.com/) API to fetch high-resolution satellite imagery
+- Integration with [Sentinel Hub](https://www.sentinel-hub.com/) API to fetch high-resolution satellite imagery
-- 🧠 UNet-based image segmentation using PyTorch and TensorFlow/Keras
+- UNet-based image segmentation using PyTorch and TensorFlow/Keras
-- 🧹 Preprocessing pipeline for satellite images (e.g., cloud filtering, normalization)
+- Preprocessing pipeline for satellite images (e.g., cloud filtering, normalization)
-- 🗺️ Output masks highlighting likely glacial lake regions
+- Output masks highlighting likely glacial lake regions
-- 🧪 Model evaluation on hold-out datasets with basic metrics (IoU, Dice score)
+- Model evaluation on hold-out datasets with basic metrics (Jaccard score, Dice score)

 ## Tech Stack
 - **Languages & Frameworks:** Python, TensorFlow, Keras, PyTorch